Paswan: Senari massacre

 In the 1990s in Senari, Jahanabad district, a Maoist communist centre (MCC) unit composed primarily of Paswans and Yadavs assassinated 34 Bhumihars.
 A 'session Court' of Bihar awarded death penalty to ten perpetrators in 2016.

+Paswans in Nepal

+The Central Bureau of Statistics of Nepal classifies the Paswan as a subgroup within the broader social group of Madheshi Dalits.
+At the time of the 2011 Nepal census, 208,910 people (0.8% of the population of Nepal) were Paswan.
+The frequency of Paswans by province was as follows: